moody/Waffle/README.md

 - **`key`** — Registers this child for lookup via `GetChild(key)` from anywhere in the tree.
 A duplicate key isn't validated against, the first match found wins.
 - **`order`** — Visual position among siblings, independent of declaration order.
 Defaults to `0`; siblings with equal `order` keep their declaration order.
 Can also be toggled after the fact with `SetOrder()`.
 - **`size`** — Fixed size along the main axis.
 Omitted children split the remaining space evenly.
 Can also be toggled after the fact with `SetSize()`.
+- **`crossSize`** — Fixed size along the cross axis.
+Omitted children stretch to fill it.
+Can also be toggled after the fact with `SetCrossSize()`.
 - **`onLayout`** — Called with this child's frame and resolved width/height, after its `children` (if any) are laid out.
 - **`defaultFrameFactory`** — Creates a frame for any descendant that gives neither `frame` nor its own `frameFactory`.
 Does not apply to this node; even the tree's actual root needs its own `frame`/`frameFactory`, nothing above it to inherit a fallback from.

-The root passed to `Waffle:Flex()` (`WaffleFlexRootNode`) accepts all of the above. `size`/`order` have no effect there, there's nothing above the root to resize or reorder among siblings; everything else, `hidden`/`onLayout`/`defaultFrameFactory` included, still applies, same as for any child.
+The root passed to `Waffle:Flex()` (`WaffleFlexRootNode`) accepts all of the above. `size`/`crossSize`/`order` have no effect there, there's nothing above the root to resize or reorder among siblings; everything else, `hidden`/`onLayout`/`defaultFrameFactory` included, still applies, same as for any child.
 It also has its own width/height, nothing above it can resolve that automatically:

 - **`width`** / **`height`** — The root's available size.